jundalisay/spblist/content/en/research/aristotle/metaphysics/book-4/part-1.md

 In the list of contraries, one of the two columns is privative.
 All contraries are reducible to being and non-being, and to unity and plurality, as for instance rest belongs to unity and movement to plurality.

 And nearly all thinkers agree that being and substance are composed of contraries; at least all name contraries as their first principles-some name odd and even, some hot and cold, some limit and the unlimited, some love and strife.

-And all the others as well are evidently reducible to unity and plurality (this reduction we must take for granted), and the principles stated by other thinkers fall entirely under these as their genera.
+All the others as well are evidently reducible to unity and plurality (this reduction we must take for granted), and the principles stated by other thinkers fall entirely under these as their genera.

 One science can examine being qua being.